neolea/neolea-training-materials/e.301-cryptography/README.md

 ## Presentation support

-The presentation support were created using LaTeX: the main document `soc.tex` is compiled into `soc.pdf`.
+The presentation support were created using LaTeX: the main document `main.tex` is compiled into `main.pdf`.
 During the presentation, trainees are invited to solve several challenges, or hands-on exercices.
 These exercises are located in the `hands-on` folder and go through several primers about cryptography use and
 workarounds: